Skip to main content

 80% of the Value Comes from the Agent

-Currently, about 80% of the value in products and applications comes from the agent itself.
+Today, roughly 80% of the value in products and applications comes from the agent itself.
 Frontend, backend, database, deployment—they're all just scaffolding, when you get down to it.

-After Getting Good Enough, A New Dilemma
+After Getting Strong Enough, a New Dilemma

 How strong?
-Now you can let an agent make autonomous decisions, choose tools, execute tasks, working continuously for two or three hours, and most of the time it won't mess things up—it'll give you decent results.
+Now you can let an agent make autonomous decisions, choose tools, execute tasks, working continuously for two or three hours, and most of the time it won't mess things up—it'll even give you decent results.

 Last year, no one would have dared to imagine this.